 If the product collects patient data or connects to a portal, services should consider information governance, cyber security, hosting, access control, clinical safety, and support arrangements.
 In the NHS, DTAC is one important assessment framework for digital health technologies.

 For medical device software, regulatory status and intended use also matter.
-Claims on a public website should be aligned with approved documentation.
+Public-facing product claims should be aligned with approved documentation.

 Services should also ask how support works in practice: who handles onboarding, headset issues, patient/helper questions, lost connectivity, clinical portal access, and updates.